skiddude/JJSploit-Fan-Edition/README.md

 -->
 ## License

-JJSploit Fan Edition is licensed under the MIT License.
+JJSploit Fan Edition is licensed under the Apache License.
 See the [LICENSE](LICENSE) file for more information.

 ## Issues